Game of Thrones fans will finally get to return to Westeros in 2022 when House of the Dragon hits HBO Max.

-In the wake of HBO cancelling a Game of Thrones prequel series that was set to take place during the infamous winter known as the Long Night, the network announced that it’s moving forward with a separate successor show that will center on House Targaryen’s conquest of Westeros 300 years before Daenerys’ rise.
-And now we have a tentative timeframe for the premiere.
+Fantasy fans have been eagerly awaiting one of the many planned Game of Thrones spinoffs.
+In the wake of HBO cancelling a Game of Thrones prequel series that was set to take place during the infamous winter known as the Long Night, the network announced that it’s moving forward with a separate successor show that will center on House Targaryen’s rule of Westeros 200 years before the events of Game of Thrones.
+And now we finally have a trailer for House of the Dragon, which will air on HBO’s streaming service, HBO Max.

 What do we know about the new Game of Thrones prequel House of the Dragon?